 You can use the Search Labs section to search for a specific term within a lab description.
 You can search throughout all the available labs.
-For example, if you want to test your Network Address Translation (NAT) skills on labs dealing with NAT, you could type NAT in the search box and press the Enter key.
-You will see labs addressing NAT from the ICND1 Stand-Alone, Sequential, and Scenario lab packs, among others.
-Note that although the search returned results from additional lab packs, only labs from the currently activated version of NetSim will be available.
+For example, if you want to test your Network Address Translation (NAT) skills on labs dealing with NAT, you could type nat in the search box and press the Enter key.
+You will see labs addressing NAT from the Stand-Alone, Sequential, Scenario, ROUTE, and Supplemental lab packs.
+Note that although the search returned results from ROUTE and Supplemental labs, only labs from the currently activated version of NetSim (CCENT) are available.